OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-group.md

 ---
 title: Group ranges using the Excel JavaScript API
-description: 'Group rows or columns of a range together to create an outline using the Excel JavaScript API.' ms.date: 03/26/2021
+description: 'Learn how to group rows or columns of a range together to create an outline using the Excel JavaScript API.' ms.date: 03/26/2021
 localization_priority: Normal
 ---

-# Work with ranges using the Excel JavaScript API (advanced)
+# Group range data for an outline using the Excel JavaScript API

-This article builds upon information in [Work with ranges using the Excel JavaScript API (fundamental)](excel-add-ins-ranges.md) by providing code samples that show how to perform more advanced tasks with ranges using the Excel JavaScript API.
-For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).

-## Group data for an outline

 Rows or columns of a range can be grouped together to create an [outline](https://support.office.com/article/Outline-group-data-in-a-worksheet-08CE98C4-0063-4D42-8AC7-8278C49E9AFF).
 These groups can be collapsed and expanded to hide and show the corresponding cells.
 This makes quick analysis of top-line data easier.
 Use [Range.group](/javascript/api/excel/excel.range#group-groupoption-) to make these outline groups.